-The Company is managed by a core group of officers and governed by a Board of Directors that currently consists of nine members.
-The current nominees for election as Directors consist of seven non-employee Directors; Mr. Holland, the Chairman of the Board of the Company and President and Chief Executive Officer of Holdings, an affiliate of the Company; and Mr. Wilson, the President and Chief Executive Officer of the Company.
+The Company is managed by a core group of officers and governed by a Board of Directors that currently consists of seven members.
+The current nominees for election as Directors consist of six non-employee Directors and Mr. Wilson, the Chairman, President, and Chief Executive Officer of the Company.